-No matter what you need from your trimmer, we’re here to help.
-We decided to go hands-on with some of the industry’s top-rated and best-reviewed clippers and see for ourselves which ones truly stand out.
-We tested everything from durability to battery life to, most importantly, how well it trimmed.
-After dozens of trims, careful consideration and plenty of testing and retesting, we found three beard trimmers that — ahem — made the cut:
+Beard trimmers run the gamut in terms of functions and abilities, and can be the difference between a manicured look versus a misshapen mess.
+That’s why we decided to go hands-on with some of the industry’s top-rated and best-reviewed clippers and see for ourselves which ones truly stand out.
+We tested everything from durability to battery life to, most importantly, how well it trimmed facial hair.
+After dozens of beard trims, careful consideration and plenty of testing and retesting, we found three beard trimmers that — ahem — made the cut.

 Nipping at the heels of our top pick was the Braun Beard trimmer BT7240, a trimmer that provides a solid, quick clip without all the bells and whistles of the Remington.
-Priced at $69.94, it has plenty of versatility with 39 different lengths, multiple attachments and a long-lasting battery that establishes it as one of the best overall trimmers we tested.
+It still has plenty of versatility with 39 different lengths, multiple attachments and a long-lasting battery that establishes it as one of the best overall trimmers we tested.

-The Wahl Lithium Ion+ Stainless Steel Grooming Kit also stood out due to its precise, efficient trim that can handle any job from shearing down a Jeremiah Johnson–caliber beard to detailing precise lines on your neck and cheeks.
-At $59.99, it’s the trimmer for people who care about performance above all else.
+The Wahl Lithium Ion+ Stainless Steel Grooming Kit also stood out due to its precise, efficient trim that can handle any job from shearing down a Jeremiah Johnson-caliber beard to detailing precise lines on your neck and cheeks, making it the trimmer for people who care about performance above all else.